 This "high dose chemotherapy" (and radiation) treatment has the ability to kill more cancer cells than regular chemotherapy.
 However, this treatment also severely damages your bone marrow and causes it to stop making blood cells.
-To rebuild your damaged bone marrow after high dose chemotherapy, your collected stem cells are given to you as an intravenous (IV) infusion.
+To rebuild your damaged bone marrow after high dose chemotherapy, your collected stem cells are given to you as an intravenous (IV) infusion, similar to a blood transfusion.